keptn/spec/sre.md

 A Service Level Indicator (SLI) is a defined quantitative measure of some aspects of the service level.
 The query for an SLI is provider (tool) dependent.
 This is the reason why each SLI-provider relies on an individual SLI configuration.
 This SLI configuration lists those SLIs that are supported by the SLI-provider by their name and query whereas the query is provider specific.

 #### Indicators
-An indicator is a key-value pair with the SLI name as key and the provider-specifc query as value.
+An indicator is a key-value pair with the SLI name as key and the provider-specific query as value.

 ### Specification
 ```json